 Concussions in Youth Athletes - Nevada

 The Nevada law has three different sections. § 455A.200 provides that each organization for youth sports that sanctions or sponsors competitive sports for youths must adopt a policy concerning the prevention and treatment of injuries to the head and that to the extent practicable, the policy must be consistent with the policy adopted by the Nevada Interscholastic Activities Association, as described below.
-Youth is defined as a person under the age of 18 years old. § 386.435 requires the Nevada Interscholastic Activities Association to adopt a policy on head injuries that may occur during a pupil’s participation in interscholastic activities requiring that the athlete be removed immediately upon sustaining a suspected concussion, may not return until given written clearance from health care professional, and that before participating, the student and parents must return a form acknowledging receipt of information on concussions. § 392.452 requires each school district to develop a concussion prevention policy for all competitive sports not governed by the Nevada Interscholastic Activities Association, each school district must adopt a concussion prevention policy, which should be consistent with the policies under the Nevada Interscholastic Activities Association.
+Youth is defined as a person under the age of 18 years old. § 386.435 requires the Nevada Interscholastic Activities Association to adopt a policy on head injuries that may occur during a pupil’s participation in interscholastic activities requiring that the athlete be removed immediately upon sustaining a suspected concussion, may not return until given written clearance from health care professional, and that annually before participating, the student and parents must return a form acknowledging receipt of information on concussions. § 392.452 requires each school district to develop a concussion prevention policy for all competitive sports not governed by the Nevada Interscholastic Activities Association, each school district must adopt a concussion prevention policy, which should be consistent with the policies under the Nevada Interscholastic Activities Association.
 The policy must require that if a student is suspected of sustaining a concussion, they must be immediately removed and may not return to participation until given written clearance by a health care provider.
 The policy must also require parents/guardians to annually sign a concussion information sheet before their child participates in the sport or activity.

 The official versions of these sections may be viewed online at: